-Cappuccino Cake with Buttercream Layers and Cappuccino Frosting
+Cappuccino Cake: Chocolate Cake with Buttercream Layers, Cappuccino Frosting, and Optional Ganache

-Cappuccino cake brings back memories of my Junior High School days when my family would celebrate special times at Daryl’s Restaurant.
-Our meals always ended with the famous cappuccino cake with buttercream cappuccino frosting (made with brewed coffee) and two very large scoops of chocolate ice cream.
+This cappuccino cake is a moist chocolate cake with luscious cappuccino frosting and optional chocolate ganache.
+It brings back memories of my junior high school days when my family would celebrate special times at Daryl’s Restaurant.
+Our meals always ended with their famous cappuccino cake with buttercream cappuccino frosting (made with brewed coffee) and two very large scoops of chocolate ice cream.

 Cappuccino Cake with Buttercream Layers and Cappuccino Cake on a green cake stand with pink plates with sliced cake and chocolate ice cream and a stack of coffee cups on the left side and cocoa powder on the right

-One of the pleasures of life is eating a big piece of Cappuccino Cake with Buttercream Layers and Cappuccino Frosting with a huge scoop of chocolate ice cream!
+One of the pleasures of life is eating a big piece of cappuccino-frosted chocolate cake with a huge scoop of chocolate ice cream!

 The secret ingredient in this cappuccino cake—besides the high-quality chocolate, of course—is the buttermilk.
 Buttermilk seems to make the cake extra moist.
 Buttermilk also tenderizes gluten, leaving a soft texture to the cake.
 Taste-wise, it adds a subtle tang that gives even more depth of flavor to this sweet treat!